PierrunoYT/flux-ai-image-generator/README.md

 ## Contributing

-Feel free to fork this repository and submit pull requests with any improvements or additional features you'd like to add to the Gradio app or the project in general.
+Feel free to fork this repository and submit pull requests with any improvements or additional features you'd like to add to the image generator or the project in general.

 ## License